structured-org/maxbtc-neutron/README.md

 2. **FlushDeposits** – Anyone may flush accumulated deposits:

     * A share is routed to the **liquidation buffer** (`liquidation_buffer_share` of AUM).
-    * The rest is IBC-transferred to external BTC custody via a dedicated “deposit pump” contract.
+    * The rest is IBC-transferred to external BTC custody via a dedicated “deposit forwarder” contract.
 3. **Withdraw** – Users burn `maxBTC` and receive *redemption tokens* tied to the current batch.
 4. **ProcessActiveBatch** – Once the batch’s active period expires, it transitions to **Withdrawing**.
 5. **Claim** – After the BTC lands in the custody address, users redeem their share by burning redemption tokens.